rhlee12/met_tools/CyVerse How-tos/Atmosphere VM instructions.md

 The next page will give you an option to 'Add To Project' or 'Launch'.
 Click 'Add To Project' if you'd like to categorize the project, otherwise select 'Launch'.

-In the popup, the only option to change is the "Instance Size" option. 'tiny2' should work OK, but a larger instances up to a storage size of 128 GB are valid for our NEON accounts.
+In the popup, the only option to change is the "Instance Size" option. 'tiny2' should work OK for most simple tasks, but a larger instances up to a storage size of 128 GB are valid for our NEON accounts.

 Hitting 'Launch' in the lower right will begin setting up the machine, which takes a little while.
 The next page after selecting Launch will list the machine status, once it is listed _Active_ the machine is ready.